RETCx/Perfume-Knowledge-RAG/README.md

 (scheduled)     (CSV + pkl)  (sync call)
 ```

-The scraper calls `POST /api/ingest` (with `x-diagnostic-token` header) after each run.
+The scraper calls `POST /api/ingest` (with `x-ingest-token` header) after each run.
 The backend then **synchronously** downloads the latest CSV, upserts all embeddings into Qdrant, rebuilds the BM25 index, and uploads it back to GCS — keeping the connection alive to prevent Cloud Run CPU throttling.

 To manually trigger ingestion:
 ```bash